mailhustle/legal/README.md

 This is experimental software.
 No implied or assumed expectation of security.

-# Free Republic of Liberland
-To live and let live.
-Any disputes to be handled according to the Liberland law.

-# Privacy Policy
+### Privacy Policy
+Everything lives in your browser, you are in full control.
+The only use for server stuff - registering payment.

+### Our Ethos
-Long term - we don't want to touch any of your data.
+We don't want to touch any of your data - that's the whole point.
-Currently it lives in a MongoDB database.

-# Terms & Conditions
+### Terms & Conditions
 Any questions let us know.